FarronF/limerick-council-meetings/meetings/2021/03/18-Virtual Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 18th February 2021.md

 February, Kilmallock Business Park Update.

-A frank and open discussion was had by all.---
+A frank and open discussion was had by all.
+---
 3

 The Elected Members welcomed the timely update and thanked the Director of Services for